 The traffic enforcement officers serve two main functions.
 There are 2 officers who specifically target traffic problems in the village as well as intersections with a higher number of vehicle crashes to ensure everyone on the road safely reaches their destination.
 There is also 1 truck enforcement officer who monitors the trucks traveling in and out of the village to ensure they are properly registered and not carrying loads that exceed their limits.

-The police assistants aid the patrol division with daily activities such as traffic direction, road blocks, minor reports and parking complaints.
-One police assistant is specially trained as an animal warden who can assist with most animal complaints, lost pets, strays and wildlife rescue.
+The community service officers aid the patrol division with daily activities such as traffic direction, road blocks, minor reports and parking complaints.
+One community service officer is specially trained as an animal warden who can assist with most animal complaints, lost pets, strays and wildlife rescue.

 In addition to various specialty areas, all sworn personnel participate in training throughout the year with their respective beat members.
 While some of the training is law review and its application in patrol, there is also training that prepares officers to deal with more intense situations and/or confrontations.
 The tactical training provided "in-house" is comprised of four structured days of hands on, scenario based training that enables officers to respond and deal more effectively with the calls for service they face each day.
 While the calls that require this type of training may be rare in Palatine, officers pride themselves on being well prepared and ready to serve the public whenever called upon.